 A well-planned, engaging geography field trip can help students grasp complex geographical concepts by providing them with practical experiences of geography in action.
-And these practical experiences can be drawn upon in exams.
+These practical experiences can be drawn upon in exams.

-And, of course, a geography field trip can offer an unmissable opportunity to conduct fieldwork, or work on developing fieldwork skills.
+And, of course, a trip can offer an unmissable opportunity to conduct fieldwork and learn useful new skills.

-Geography field trips also help to inspire an active interest in the world around them.
+Moreover, field trips help to inspire an active interest in the world.
 They can help students become more environmentally conscious, by showing them how important and fragile many environments are.
-Geography field trips help students to better understand the impact that humans have on the environment.

-A geography field trip to Cornwall offers your students the opportunity to explore one of the UK’s most iconic coastal landscapes.
-They’ll be able to learn more about the physical process that shape these landscapes and they’ll see distinctive coastal landforms.
+Cornwall offers your students the opportunity to explore one of the UK’s most iconic coastal landscapes.
+They’ll be able to learn more about the physical processes that shape these landscapes and they’ll see distinctive coastal landforms.